 INTELLIGENT ASSISTANTS.
 WHAT ARE THEY?

 The new revolution in technology are the intelligent assistants or IPA’S (Intelligent Personal Assistants) that consist of an application attached to a device (mobile, tablet, computer) that allows to perform predetermined actions by voice commands.

-These intelligent assistants use the technology ASR (Automatic Speech Recognition) for the recognition of speech and for the understanding of the language of the users, the NLU (Natural languaje Understanding).
+These intelligent assistants use ASR technology (Automatic Speech Recognition) for the recognition of speech and for the understanding of the language of the users, NLU (Natural language Understanding).
 These technologies work together to listen passively and understand the language that the user habitually uses.

 They also generate benefits for the user, facilitating their everyday and avoiding waste time with daily operations.
 They are capable to write or read an email, make calls or turn on different devices in the house.

 However, intelligent assistants also involves a lot of danger, they are targeted by cybercriminals.
 Due to the ease of attacking them, the Internet Security Office (OSI) warns of the risks to which these intelligent assistants are exposed.

 Keep in mind that the user gives access to the assistants to a lot of personal information such as contacts, calendar or emails.
 This information is obtained with voice commands that can be activated by people with the same tone of voice or using the same intonation.